saucelabs/elemental-next/frontend/docs/updated-tips/64-limit-bandwidth/64-limit-bandwidth-ruby.md

 With the help of a proxy server like [BrowserMob Proxy](http://bmp.lightbody.net/) we can simulate bandwidth limitations and run our tests to see if they fall down.
 In order to do this we'll also need to adjust our Selenium's default timeout.

-## A Brief Primer on BrowserMob Proxy
+>### A Brief Primer on BrowserMob Proxy
+>

-BrowserMob Proxy is a server which sits between your browser and the application you're testing.
+>BrowserMob Proxy is a server which sits between your browser and the application you're testing.
 You connect to it by configuring a browser profile to pass through it.
 As listed on [the BrowserMob Proxy GitHub page](https://github.com/lightbody/browsermob-proxy#features-and-usage), here are some of the benefits it offers:
+>

-+ blacklisting and whitelisting certain URL patterns
+>+ blacklisting and whitelisting certain URL patterns
-+ simulating various bandwidth and latency
+>+ simulating various bandwidth and latency
-+ remapping DNS lookups
+>+ remapping DNS lookups
-+ flushing DNS caching
+>+ flushing DNS caching
-+ controlling DNS and request timeouts
+>+ controlling DNS and request timeouts
-+ automatic BASIC authorization
+>+ automatic BASIC authorization

-__NOTE: You can also capture HTTP status codes with it as well.
-See [tip 17](/tips/17-retrieve-http-status-codes) for details on how to do that.__
+__NOTE:__ You can also capture HTTP status codes with it as well.
+See [tip 17](/tips/17-retrieve-http-status-codes) for details on how to do that.

-Let's dig in with an example.
+Let's continue with an example.

-## An Example
+## Example

 First we'll need to download BrowserMob Proxy from [here](http://bmp.lightbody.net/).